samirak93/analytics/_posts/2018-03-31-Deploy-bokeh-server-plots-using-heroku.md

 This is easy since this is how you'd have setup your folders to run the "myapp" locally in your system.

-Now, got to http://heroku.com and create a free account or login to your existing account.
+Now, go to http://heroku.com and create a free account or login to your existing account.

 Once you login, **create a new app** and ***remember the name of the app***.
 We'd need to mention the app name in later steps.

-The main part, creating text documents for heroku, is the trickiest part.
+The main part of the process, creating text documents for heroku, is the trickiest part.
 There are various answers online on creating these documents.
 I had to trial out few methods before getting it right.

 So the whole **myapp** folder is within my main repository, **herokuapp**.
 Inside herokuapp, you'd have to create 3 more documents.
 Note that these file names are case sensitive.